harness/developer-hub/tutorials/cd-pipelines/Serverless/aws-lambda.md

 sidebar_position: 1
 hide_table_of_contents: true
 title: Serverless
-description: Deploy a Serverless app using Harness CD Pipeline
+description: Deploy a Serverless app on AWS Lambda using Serverless.com Infrastructure.
 ---

-# Deploy with Serverless Lambda
+# Deploy a Serverless app on AWS Lambda using Serverless.com Infrastructure.

 This tutorial will get you started with Serverless Deployment using Harness Continuous Delivery (CD).
 We will guide you through deploying a sample application using Harness pipeline.